 - The Internship Program allows candidates to find appropriate paid teaching positions and combine supervised teaching and completion of the teacher preparation courses with employment in a school district.

-- The Internship Credential authorizes up to two years of classroom teaching (emergency permits require annual renewal).
+- The Intern Credential authorizes up to two years of classroom teaching.

 Benefits for the school district

 - Hiring interns can allow school districts to fill positions when credentialed teachers are not available.
-Interns hold temporary two-year credentials, not emergency permits, and have met high quality subject matter competence requirements.
+Interns hold temporary two-year credentials, not emergency permits, and have met subject matter competence requirements.